 “Neighborliness is being cordial, looking out for your neighbors’ property in their absence.”Man, age 30-44, Multnomah County, Black or African American

 Sense of Community

-When asked what “sense of community” means to them, Oregonians talk about caring for one another and cultivating a shared sense of values and interests (Q2).
+When asked what a “sense of community” means to them, Oregonians talk about caring for one another and cultivating a shared sense of values and interests (Q2).